Why is it so important to publish your research?

 To raise the visibility of your research to your external audience, use traditional and social media.
 Multi-media options e.g. videos and apps are particularly effective.

-The Showcase my research image on the left displays many tools you can use to raise the visibility of your research.
 Check out the Researcher Profiles, Identifiers and Social Engagement Library Guide for information that will help you select tools for communicating your research, and get you started in using the tools.

 Other tips for raising the visibility of your research are: